 • If the above requirements have been met, registration appointments are based on application submission date.
 The first day to submit an application for the Spring term is September 15th, for the Fall term it is October 15th.

-• If the student completed a math course and/or english course at another regionally accredited college or university, or have received credit for math or english through other means such as Advanced Placement (AP), International Baccalaureate (IB) then they may be waived from taking the Fullerton College Assessment test.
-Students may also be waived from the Fullerton College Assessment test if they have taken the California Assessment of Student Performance and Progress (CAASSP) or have Dean approval, or have taken the assessment test at another California Community College within the last two years.
-In such cases the Alternative Assessment Petition (located here) would need to be submitted through a counselor.
+• If the student completed a math course and/or english course at another regionally accredited college or university, or have received credit for math or english through other means such as Advanced Placement (AP), International Baccalaureate (IB) then they should meet with a counselor for placement and/or receiving course credit.
+Students may also be placed into math and/or english courses if they have taken the California Assessment of Student Performance and Progress (CAASSP) or have Dean approval, or have taken the assessment test at another California Community College within the last two years.
+In such cases the clearance and/or course credit would need to be submitted through a counselor.